jdmar3/inls718/syllabus/evaluation.md

 ## Design critiques (15%)

 These are simply posts to the class blog (which is a running institution from previous iterations of this class) that include a picture, audio, or video recording of an interface, experience, or interaction and a critical assessment, as well as suggestions for improvement.
 You are expected to engage in this activity over the course of the semester.
+[You can find instructions on the class blog](https://inls718userinterfacedesign.blogspot.com/2017/01/instructions-for-design-critique.html).

+{% marginnote 'tab2' '*Table 2*: Design critiques' %}

 | Design critiques  | Undergrad | Grad |
 |:------------- | --:| --:|